 - Applications:

-- Developing smart cities with integrated technology and sustainable practices.
+- Developing smart cities with green building and sustainable design.

 - Revitalizing urban areas to address population growth and infrastructure needs.